What I Brought Back from Milan Design Week 2024

 Bocci Milan Villa

-The Bocci Villa in Milan showcases light fixtures installed against a forest-green shag carpet wall and a mirrored ceiling — a bold combination that sparks inspiration for playful, boundary-pushing interior design in Denver.
+The Bocci Villa in Milan showcases light fixtures installed against a forest-green shag carpet wall and a mirrored ceiling, a bold combination that sparks inspiration for the unexpected use of materials.

 THG Paris